 Graduates of the SEAS Behavior, Education, and Communication program are equipped with the background and skills to work as an environmental advocate, communicator, K-12 or non-formal educator, an environmental engagement, outreach, or sustainability manager, a conservation behavior specialist, or an environmental dispute resolution specialist, among other career paths.
 Below you'll find a list of employers of Behavior, Education, and Communication graduates.

-Environmental Education Centers
+- Environmental Education Centers

-Land Trusts & Collaboratives
+- Land Trusts & Collaboratives

-For internship related information such as tips, past internships and statistics, visit the link below.
+For internship-related information such as tips, past internships, and statistics, visit our internships page.

-BEC students acquire many of the skills listed below.
+Behavior, Education, and Communication students acquire many of the skills listed below.
 Consider including those that apply to you on your resume:

-Advocacy, conservation psychology, behavior change, environmental communication, environmental education, social marketing, public engagement, conflict resolution, negotiation, strategic planning, policy, program design, evaluations and management, public relations and outreach.
+Advocacy, conservation psychology, behavior change, environmental communication, environmental education, social marketing, public engagement, conflict resolution, negotiation, strategic planning, policy, program design, evaluations and management, public relations, and outreach.

-Contact the SEAS Careers Staff (email@example.com) for resume and cover letter reviews, mock interviews, internship and job search help.
+Contact the SEAS Careers staff (firstname.lastname@example.org) for resume and cover letter reviews, mock interviews, internship and job search help.